gregzaitsev/quartz-docker/README.md

 This is a tool for building and running the local Quartz node from the specified branch.

+## Hardware Requirements

+- 300GB SSD disk (aws gp3 default iops would be enough)
+- 2 real CPU cores (==4 with HT) high performance core (cloud compute instances only)
+- 8GB RAM
+- 100GB swap (use cloud instances with local disk, do not use network drives for swap)
+- Ports 40333, and 30333 should be open for both in- and out-bound traffic
+- Port 9844 should be open for in-bound traffic

 ## Step 0 (temporary): Get access to unique-chain git repository

 1. Ask Unique team for read access to the repository